 - Interview with the program director or faculty (interviews may be completed face-to-face or via phone or Internet)

-- Two letters of recommendation (from supervisors, academic instructors, volunteer coordinators or other professional
+- Two letters of recommendation (from supervisors, academic instructors, volunteer coordinators or other professional and/or academic relationships)

 - Resume (required only for all doctorate and all educational psychology programs)